How can I make an appointment?

 Do you have a cancellation policy?

-Yes, I ask that you please cancel your appointment at least 24 hours prior to the scheduled appointment time in order to avoid being charged for the full session amount.
+Yes, we ask that you please cancel your appointment at least 24 hours prior to the scheduled appointment time in order to avoid being charged for the full session amount.

 You may call or text to cancel your appointment at: 714-797-6262 or send a message here.

 Do you take insurance?

-I am an Out-Of-Network provider for all PPO insurance plans.
-Upon request, I will provide you with a Superbill at the end of each session (or once a month if you prefer) that you may submit to your insurance company as a claim for partial reimbursement (if eligible) and to be applied to your deductible.
-I encourage you to call your insurance provider and ask about your plan benefits for outpatient psychotherapy services with an Out of Network Provider.
+Upon request, we can provide you with a Superbill at the end of each session (or once a month if you prefer) that you may submit to your insurance company as a claim for reimbursement to be applied to your annual deductible.
+Many of our clients receive 50%-100% reimbursement after meeting their plan deductible.
+We encourage you to call your insurance provider directly to learn about your specific plan.
+When you call, ask about your benefits for outpatient psychotherapy services with an Out of Network Provider.

 What if I want to attend couples therapy, but my partner won’t come?